 - Killed Off for Real: Steve Urkel becomes a vampire and soon dies from sunlight exposure.
 Later, Boba Fett is killed by Ray Romano while trying to collect a bounty on him, while Ryan Atwood burns to death in a botched attempt at insurance fraud.

 - Massively Multiplayer Crossover: Classic sitcom characters (and Boba Fett) all interact.

-- Men Are the Expendable Gender: When it comes time to pay the blood debt, Justin chooses to kill off Danny and Joey from Full House, and when Griffin moves to delete either Dharma or Greg from Dharma & Greg, Justin chooses to kill off Greg because he believes that Dharma would be more of a positive force in the world than him.
+- Men Are the Expendable Gender: When it comes time to pay the blood debt, Justin chooses to kill off Danny and Joey from Full House, and when Griffin moves to delete either Dharma or Greg, Justin chooses to kill off Greg because he believes that Dharma would be more of a positive force in the world than him.

 - Plant Person: Uncle Joey is a Plant Sim.
 Justin and Griffin also experiment with giving him and his family salads and "pissbushes" for heads.

-- Sadistic Choice: Griffin forces Justin to decide to kill off two members of the Full House family and later either Dharma or Greg from Dharma & Greg to satisfy the dark hunger.
+- Sadistic Choice: Griffin forces Justin to decide to kill off two members of the Full House family and later either Dharma or Greg to satisfy the dark hunger.

 - Accidental Art: His magnificently deformed body was a completely spontaneous accident caused by the numerous mods installed in the game.

 - Attention Deficit...
 Ooh, Shiny!: Every time he sets off to find Stewie he gets derailed by party invites, phone games and fishing.